signal18/replication-manager/README.md

 This is achieved via following drawbacks:

-   * Overloading the leader can lead to data loss during failover
+   * Overloading the leader can lead to data loss during failover or no failover depending of setup
    * READ on replica is eventually consistent
    * ACID can be preserved via route to leader always